-For FBE Learning Excellence Grant funding criteria, application deadlines, and announcement dates, please click here.
+For FBE Learning Excellence Grant funding criteria, additional application deadlines and announcement date information, please click here.

 Grant Application Step by Step

 |Project Director:||The Project Director will select the “Apply Now” button below to be directed to the FBE’s online application form, which is hosted by the Belmont Public Schools, and log in.
 In the application, the ‘Project Director 1’ will be considered ‘Primary’ and should complete and submit the application.
 All FBE correspondence will be sent to the Primary Project Director.|

 |Principal/Department Head:||Once the Primary Project Director completes and submits the application for consideration, the application will automatically forward to the principal or department head (selected by the Project Director) for review.|

 |Superintendent’s Office:||Once the Principal/Department Head has completed his/her review, the application will automatically forward to the Superintendent’s Office for review.|